get-eu/get-eu/eitp-minutes-2014-07-10.md

 being.
 There was a generally agreed upon sentiment that we need an online platform to discuss and arrange meetings.

-There was a general feeling that there weren't enough lefties there and that we should just invite someone from the Greens to address the next meeting.
+There was a general feeling that there weren't enough left wingers present and that we should just invite someone from the Greens to address the next meeting.

 David Warwicker commended the book "Revolt On The Right" by Goodwin and Ford.
 Someone also seems to have brought Larry Siedentop's book "Democracy in Europe" to the venue.
+Stuart Coster commended "How to Win Campaigns" by Chris Rose (at least in part).

 There was a considerable effort expended per attendee by the organisers;
 please try to persuade / bring a friend for the next meeting.